gl1tchyaf/OS-Practice/README.md

 # OS-Practice
-Some practices I have done while learning OS
+Some practices I have done while learning OS.
+All codes are implimented in C and C++